rolfbecker/AMC2020/0600_ESP32/0635_MQTT_Poti/README.md

 # ESP32 with LED and Poti, Python Scripts as the Counterparts #

-The project demonstrates the capabilities of MQTT in the contect of the Internet of Things (IoT).
+The project demonstrates the capabilities of the MQTT protocol in the context of  "Internet of Things" (IoT).

 ## Idea ##

 An LED and a potentiometer are connected to an ESP32.
 They act as actuator (LED) and sensor (poti).
 ESP32 and Python scripts talk to each other.